 (3) such conduct has the purpose or effect of unreasonably interfering with an individual’s work performance or creating an intimidating, hostile, or offensive working environment.
 (29 C.F.R. § 1604.11 )

 Victims of sexual harassment may sue under Title VII of the Civil Rights act of 1964, as amended (42 U.S.C. section 2000 et seq) which prohibits sex discrimination in the workplace.

 At Schleier Law Offices, we have handled hundreds of sexual harassment cases ranging from derogatory comments, unwelcome touching and sexual assaults by supervisors against subordinate employees.
 For the past 25 years we have worked with sexual harassment victims and trained and educated employers about sexual harassment.
-If you believe that you are a victim of sexual harassment, contact our office for a consultation.
+If you believe that you are a victim of sexual harassment, please complete a meeting request form.